nigarofe/CAL/How publishing long format text changes my brain.md

 A great way of understanding how ourselves think is to look at how some reasoning models of Large Language Models (LLM) themselves think.
 Before, in the section about [[#The illiteracy of depth]], I talk about how today's content is produced in a way that doesn't enter the nuances of a topic.
 And that fault transfer's to our logic.
 This can be well seem in the video [[r0 Video WHY R1 & o1 Models Underthink Complex Reasoning (+ Solution)]], from [[r0 Discover AI (Youtube channel)]].

 ---
+# Practices while I'm writing and reading
+## Studying my own text
+Spaced repetition

+## Writing my own text
+How much to repeat of what I said before?
+A strategy to guarantee that I'm not just spitting out unrelated information about the same topic

+---
 # Others
 ## To add in the future
 - This idea partially comes from the book "Building a Second Brain", from Thiago Forte.
 When he talks about "CODE", being the "E" "Externalize" or something like that.
+- Spaced repetition in writing long texts
+- How commit and push github functions make a immutable yet reparable modification
 ## Sources
 - [[r0 Video WHY R1 & o1 Models Underthink Complex Reasoning (+ Solution)]]